addyosmani/backbone-fundamentals/backbone-fundamentals.md

     });
 ```

-<i>Sample of a concrete View, <b>EditTodoPage.js</b></i>
+*A concrete View (EditTodoPage.js)*

-By default, the BasicView uses the <b>basic_page_simple.template</b> as the Handlebars template.
-if you need a custom template, being used only once,
-or in the case you want to create a new Super-abstract-View, like the basic_page_simple, override the <b>getTemplateID</b> function.
+By default, the BasicView uses `basic_page_simple.template` as the Handlebars template.
+If you need to use a custom template or want to introduce a new Super abstract View with an alternate template, override the `getTemplateID` function:

 ```javascript
 getTemplateID : function(){